 In Africa, the goal is to move to LNG imports and establish small-scale LNG projects.
 As a result, no pricing mechanism has been set yet.

-4 Modern Technology
+4 Understanding Natural Gas and LNG: Modern Technology

 4.1 Liquefaction options

 Other than the usual expensive liquefaction trains, floating liquefaction solutions are being adopted by most African nations.
 This is because of the resources’ remote location and environmental issues.
-So instead of trains, the liquefaction process occurs at sea on the vessel: The same process but with a different technology.
+So instead of trains, the liquefaction process occurs at sea on the vessel: The same process but with different technology.

 4.2 Shipping options

 In the past, most LNG carriers had an average capacity of 125,000 cubic meters.
 Today, LNG carriers (Qatari ships) have a capacity of up to 266,000 cubic meters.
 The most enormous accommodates 6 billion cubic feet.
-Modern ships not only provide a more substantial carrying capacity, but they are also fuel efficient and have reduced operating costs.
+Modern ships not only provide a more substantial carrying capacity, but they are also fuel-efficient and have reduced operating costs.
 The cost of these vessels is equally high.
 Most cost over $200 million with a daily charter rate of over $80,000.
 Ships without a reliable long-term charter struggle with the short-term charters that are less economically viable.

 In addition, LNG sellers pass on their cost pressures (resulting from gas oversupply) to shippers.
 This has influenced charters to pay for the loaded leg only with a little bonus for the empty return leg.
 To counter this depressed shipping market, shippers are converting their carriers to multipurpose floating facilities.
-The most common currently is FLNG (a floating liquefaction) facility.
+The most common currently is FLNG (floating liquefaction) facility.
 These converted carriers are ideal for African markets to initiate a reliable gas stream for use in power projects.
 Later, indigenously-produced gas can supplement LNG imports.
 Well, this is after the projects have been undertaken and the domestic market has grown.

 Currently, shippers are using smaller marine carriers.
 This approach is known as the break-bulk approach.
 They use even smaller vessels to reload regasified LNG from their regasification terminals.
 Storage is also an important consideration.
 Investors need to avail more gas during the peak demand season.
 Finally, for small-scale LNG projects, trucks and small ships are the preferred modes of transportation.

-5 Project Management
+5 Understanding Natural Gas and LNG: Project Management

 5.1 LNG Value Chain Management